 The single market

 In the European Parliament, I am the Vice-President of the ITRE committee and the rapporteur for the revision of the ACER regulation.
 The revision seeks to give us more value for money when it comes to renewable energy.
 Literally.
 A single market for energy will allow businesses and consumers to benefit from a smaller energy bill.

 This, in turn, will make businesses more competitive and able to make new and better investments.
 In addition, consumers will be able to spend more on other goods and services – improving economic growth and generating jobs that are highly needed across our union.

 Unlike the most famous Danish stories, this is not a fairy tale.
-It is a story about working diligently on delivering a cost effective transition towards an economy largely based on renewables, coupled with a highly energy efficient building stock.
-Our energy intensive industries ensure that their industrial production processes harness waste heat and turn it into a common good, offering cheap heating to local communities, instead of literally throwing this valuable resource out of the window.
-Thus, it is possible to grow the economy and reduce the footprint.
+It is a story about working diligently on delivering a cost-effective transition towards an economy largely based on renewables, coupled with a highly energy-efficient building stock.
+Our energy-intensive industries ensure that their industrial production processes harness waste heat and turn it into a common good, offering cheap heating to local communities, instead of literally throwing this valuable resource out of the window.
+Thus, it is possible to grow the economy and reduce its footprint.
 In other words, it is possible to meet all 4 challenges at once.

 Along with colleagues from the European Parliament, it is my ambition that the EU follows the same path as Denmark.
 This will require higher ambitions and better coordination across the files constituting the Winter Package.
 If we are able and willing to come together, we are in a unique position to solve these fundamental challenges of our time.
 Even without the miracles of Hans Christian Andersen.

 Member and VP of the Industry, Research, and Energy Committee